 The Company was incorporated on 29 January 2013 and was granted a Category 2 Global Business Licence on 30 January 2013.
+On 17 June 2021, the Category 2 Global Business Licence was converted in a Global Business Licence.

 The principal activity of the Company is that of investment holding.